-- Lion Pose without step 4 is very good pose for meditation.
+- The lion Pose without step 4 is a very good pose for meditation.
 It calms the mind and puts oneself into a deep meditative state.
-Moreover the whole body is completely relaxed.
+Moreover, the whole body is completely relaxed.

-- It is a suitable posture for the performance of Shambhavi Mudra and Kechari Mudra
+- It is a suitable posture for the performance of Shambhavi Mudra and Khechari Mudra

 - Lion’s Roar Pose removes the diseases of the throat.